Hotels in Chinatown, Chicago

 • What are the most popular landmarks to visit in Chinatown?

-Union Station, McCormick Place, and Navy Pier are the most popular landmarks in Chinatown according to our data.
+Union Station, Navy Pier, and McCormick Place are the most popular landmarks in Chinatown according to our data.
 You can experience Union Station if you plan to visit Chicago.
-You can visit McCormick Place if you stay in Chicago.
-Navy Pier is accessible while staying in Chicago.
+You can visit Navy Pier if you stay in Chicago.
+McCormick Place is accessible while staying in Chicago.

 See more FAQs